Fire safety

 In some of our buildings, there is only automatic fire alarms in common areas.
 In these buildings, each accommodation is equipped with its own battery-operated fire alarm.
 You can find the list of these buildings below.

-Buildings with battery-operated fire alarms in accommodations
+Buildings with battery-operated smoke detectors in accommodations

 Fagerborg Student House